Sly-Ry/MySQL-Election-Database-/README.md

 ON DELETE SET NULL - sets a table's <column-value> to NULL if the corresponding row is ever deleted.
     Ex: CONSTRAINT fk_<table2-name(party)> FOREIGN KEY <table1-column-value(party_id)> REFERENCES <table2-column-value(party_id)> ON DELETE SET NULL

+ORDER - rows can be sorted on retrieval.

 SELECT - used to read a table.
     Ex: SELECT * FROM <table-name>;